DragonMinded/bemaniutils/README.md

 apply a "hide leggendarias from normal folders" patch, although its probable that it can be extended for other uses.

+## jsx

+A utility which takes the existing JSX files in the repository and builds them for you.
+This is offered purely as a way to serve JSX files in a production setup from nginx or similar instead of compiling them on-the-fly when they are requested.
+You can use this to lower cold-start load times of your frontend.

 ## proxy

 A utility to MITM an eAmuse session.
 Point a game at the port this listens on, and